rekalogika/rekalogika.dev/docs/file/03-file.md

 :::note

-The temporary file is represented by special `TemporaryFile` that will be automatically deleted if it is unset or falls out of scope.
+The temporary file is represented by a special `TemporaryFile` that will be automatically deleted if it is unset or falls out of scope.

 :::